How a Lawyer Can Help After a NOID USCIS

 USCIS has a notice of intent to deny form that can be filed by an applicant when they want to contest a preliminary decision made by USCIS on their application regarding fundamental ineligibility.

 USCIS typically sends the official denial notice via mail.
-A reputable law firm can provide information and support with the administrative appeals office as you provide further evidence of your eligibility.
+A reputable law firm can provide information and support to the administrative appeals office as you provide further evidence of your eligibility.

 Finding Your USCIS NOID Online Status